na-na-hi/renget/archive/CharacterProvider-GuideToBotmaking.md

 ### Creating Initial Message
 `60-150 words recommended.
 200 is the limit!`

-The one who downloaded your card and met with %IndianRed%3+ chunky paragraphs and a long exposition%% will just close and never chat with the character again.
-The worst exaple I've stumbled upon had over 350 words for exposition only.

-If you think some exposition is necessary, consider making several greetings for your character or using <details> HTML element to hide it behind a dropdown text (you will see how it looks in the following examples).

-I don't recomend you using an AI generated initial message because the AI will fill the message with exposition and create a bad structure.
-I recommend you open a book in the middle of some scene and copy the style you will see, throwing the reader in the middle of the action right away.
-Provide exposition sparingly with dialogs and actions.

-If you've generated the initial message with AI, take your time and trim out any authorial commentary and exposition.

-Ideally, the initial message must leave out {{user}} completely to make AI describe only what is happening, not {{user}}'s actions and reactions, but you can still include {{user}}'s actions if they are not invasive, like {{user}} just standing and watching action.
-Still, I'd advise you to make an intro from {{char}}'s POV, not {{user}}'s POV.

-1st person perspective is great, but it can get tricky if you want to leave the character and interact with another one.
+Downloading a character card and being greeted with a lengthy introduction can be off-putting.
+I've seen some with over 350 words of just exposition.
+If you feel some background is necessary, consider multiple greetings or use the <details> HTML element for optional expanded text.

+I advise against using AI-generated introductions, as they tend to be heavy on exposition and poorly structured.
+Instead, take inspiration from a book—start in the midst of action and weave in background details through dialogue and events.

+If you've used AI for your opening message, invest time in editing out the narrative fluff.

+Ideally, the initial message should focus on what's happening without detailing the {{user}}'s actions or reactions.
+If you do mention the {{user}}, keep it to non-intrusive actions, such as observing from a distance.
+I suggest writing from the {{char}}'s point of view rather than the {{user}}'s.

+Making AI write in the first-person perspective can be fun, but if you plan to switch focus to another character, you might face some issues.

 ##### The Worst Initial Message Example:
 - - -